2015

 Camden and Islington NHS Foundation Tru…

-Concerns summary The crisis team failed to conduct planned patient visits, adequately record actions, communicate within the team, promptly refer to crisis houses, or consider hospital admission despite the patient's severe suicide risk.
+Concerns summary (AI summary) The crisis team failed to conduct planned patient visits, adequately record actions, communicate within the team, promptly refer to crisis houses, or consider hospital admission despite the patient's severe suicide risk.

 Elizabeth Lester